 1) Keep the correct posture from the beginning to the end of every exercise

-In order to guarantee the correct muscle activation and to avoid tendons inflammations, it is essential to keep a neutral position of the joints.
-Consequenty, when you realize that you are losing stability in the shoulders, in the pelvis or in the knees, you would better stop, rest and get back to the correct posture before to continue the exercise.
+To guarantee the correct muscle activation and avoid tendons inflammations, it is essential to keep the joints’ neutral position.
+Consequently, when you realize that you are losing stability in the shoulders, in the pelvis, or the knees, you should stop, rest, and get back to the correct posture before continuing the exercise.

 2) Do not lose the tension of the Flying’s straps during the performance of the exercises

-In every suspension training exercise with the Flying, the constant tension of the straps results in the muscular work.
-If you lose this tension, the exercises will be less effective in terms of muscle activation and strength training.
+In every suspension training exercise with the Flying, the straps’ constant tension results in muscular work.
+If you lose this tension, the exercises are less effective in terms of muscle activation and strength training.

 3) Avoid rubbing or having a direct contact with the straps of the Flying while performing the exercises

-This is referred to the exercises performed with your back to the anchor point, for example the Chest Press.
-In order to have a constant tension while performing the exercise (and to avoid abrading your skin), the straps should always be outdistanced from the shoulders and the arms.
+This refers to the exercises performed with your back to the anchor point, for example, the Chest Press.
+The straps should always be outdistanced from the shoulders and the arms to constantly tense while performing the exercise (and to avoid abrading your skin).

 4) Correctly position your feet during the exercises performed on the ground

-When you are working on the ground (in supine, prone or lateral positions), a correct positioning of the feet will allow you to stabilize your ankles and knees, but also to obtain an optimal involvement of the relative muscle chains.
-Indeed, the muscle chains link the eyes with all the upper and lower extremities, and a wrong positioning of the hands or of the feet will create a dispersion of the strength along these activation lines of the muscles.
-Also, you will lose stability in the involved joints (in this case the ankles and the knees).
+When working on the ground (in supine, prone or lateral positions), the feet’ correct positioning allows you to stabilize your ankles and knees and obtain an optimal involvement of the relative muscle chains.
+Indeed, the muscle chains link the eyes with all the upper and lower extremities.
+Wrong positioning of the hands or the feet creates a dispersion of the strength along these muscles’ activation lines.
+Also, you lose stability in the involved joints (in this case, the ankles and the knees).

-Watch a part of the vast range of exercises that can be performed with the Flying in the following video.
+Watch a part of the vast range of exercises performed with the Flying in the following video.

 by Emilio Troiano